ActsAsParanoid/acts_as_paranoid/README.markdown

 - `string`

 If your column type is a `string`, you can also specify which value to use when marking an object as deleted by passing `:deleted_value` (default is "deleted").
+If your column type is a `string`, you can also specify which value to use when marking an object as deleted by passing `:deleted_value` (default is "deleted").
+Any records not matching this string will be treated normally.

 ### Filtering